neondatabase/neon/docs/rfcs/033-storage-controller-drain-and-fill.md

 the fill will continue until it quiesces and the node will be left in the `Filling` scheduling policy.
 This hinders the scheduler, but is otherwise harmless.
-A human operator can handle this by setting the scheduling policy to active, or we can bake in a fill timeout into the storage controller.
+A human operator can handle this by setting the scheduling policy to `Active`, or we can bake in a fill timeout into the storage controller.

 ## Optimizations